sphan07/Symbolic-Unconditioned-Classical-Piano-Generation/README.md

    - Near Phrase Ending: favors elements like chord changes/rests

 ### Sampling with Music Structure <br>
-  We wanted to adjust the token samplining probabilities
+  We wanted to adjust the token samplinng probabilities as that was the key in creating good sounding music.
+Overall, it predicts next token logits modified from the musicality functions we created explained above.
+  * Top-k and nucleus (top-p) sampling methods ensure balance between creativity and coherence.
+  * Bar positions and phrase boundaries are tracked to reset rhythmic counters and maintain metrical consistency.
+  * The function monitors end-of-sequence tokens to gracefully terminate generation.

 Here is an example of some of the audio that was produced:
+<audio controls> <source src="example1.mid" type="audio/mid"> </audio>

 ## Analysis